Trout Flies and Salmon Flies

 Being made from fine polished stainless steel, the kind used in the making of hypodermic needles, needle tube flies sink more readily than plastic or aluminium tube flies but fish a little less deeply, and perhaps more attractively, than the heavier copper and brass tubes.
 Needle Tube Flies compare in weight and profile to flies dressed on Waddington shanks, but with the important benefit that the hook is easily changed on the needle tube fly.
 Needle tubes are also much easier to dress than Waddington or snake lures.

 The tube flies below include variants of Ally Gowans's famous Ally's Shrimp and Cascade salmon flies, dressed on Grays needle tubes.
-In addition to the Cascade needle tube fly and Ally's Shrimp, I have shown a Highland Cascade tube fly, a Fiery Cascade, a Red Cascade, a couple of Balckback Needle Tube Flies, a Silver Stoat tube fly and variants of the Garry and Willie Gunn, all dressed on slim stainless steel needle tubes.
+In addition to the Cascade needle tube fly and Ally's Shrimp, I have shown a Highland Cascade tube fly, a Fiery Cascade and a couple of Blackback Needle Tube Flies.

 Needle Tube Fly